pixie-io/docs.px.dev/content/en/installing-pixie/03-install-guides/01-community-cloud-for-pixie.md

 order: 1
 ---

+## Prerequisites

-Please review Pixie's [requirements](/installing-pixie/requirements) to make sure that your Kubernetes cluster is supported.
+- Review Pixie's [requirements](/installing-pixie/requirements) to make sure that your Kubernetes cluster is supported.

+- Determine if you already have an [operator lifecycle manager](https://docs.openshift.com/container-platform/4.5/operators/understanding/olm/olm-understanding-olm.html) (OLM) deployed to your cluster, possibly to the default `olm` namespace.
+Pixie uses the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) to manage its Vizier, which handles data collection and query execution (see the [Architecture](/about-pixie/what-is-pixie/#system-architecture) diagram).
+The OLM is used to install, update and manage the Vizier Operator.

 ## 1. Sign up

 Visit our [product page](https://work.withpixie.ai/) and sign up with your google or gsuite account.

-## 2. Set up a Kubernetes environment (optional)
+## 2. Set up a Kubernetes cluster (optional)

-If you don't have a Kubernetes cluster available, you can set up Minikube as a local sandbox environment.
-Instructions are available [here](/installing-pixie/setting-up-k8s/minikube-setup).
+If you don't have a Kubernetes cluster available, you can set up Minikube as a local sandbox environment following these [instructions](/installing-pixie/setting-up-k8s/minikube-setup).

 ## 3. Install the Pixie CLI